 “Chief Information Bureau

-The prisoners were once transferred to Osaka #5-B on March 20, 1945, when the camp closed.
-There Morgan and the others were used as stevedores.
-The POWs were housed in a condemned two-story customs house on the docks which were filled with fleas, lice, rats and other vermin.
+One day, without any prior notice, the POWs were told they were being moved to another camp, but no specifics as to where they were being sent were given.
+Many of the POWs believed that this was just an excuse and that they were going to be killed.
+The prisoners were transferred to Osaka #5-B on March 20, 1945, where the POWs were used as stevedores.
+They were housed in a condemned two-story customs house on the docks.
+The building was filled with fleas, lice, rats, and other vermin.
 Each POW had a six-foot-long by 30-inch wide area to sleep in.
 The building had been condemned since it was close to the docks and could possibly be hit during an air raid.

 One guard, Yukinaga Kimura, would use a club, that looked like a baseball bat, to beat the POWs.
 He used it any time he believed a POW had disobeyed an order.
 Sometimes, he forced the POWs to drop their pants and beat them until they were black and blue and began to bleed.
 Most of the time, he beat them on the head and body and on one occasion broke a prisoner’s eardrum.
 One civilian member of the camp medical staff slapped POWs who reported themselves as being sick and unable to work.
 The beatings were so common that the POWs could not recall them all.